ojensen5115/pw/readme.md

 ## TODO

+- tab completion, for the commands, and ideally also for the credential names if I can figure out how to do that.
 - lock the password file (e.g. `pw lock` / `pw unlock`)
 - consider moving away from bundled sqlite -- unless you have thousands of passwords,